Signal or Noise in Social Media Discussions: Investigating the Role of Network Cohesion

-Prior studies have shown that social media discussions can be helpful in predicting stock price movements.
-Given the large amount of social media data, how to effectively distinguish value-relevant information from noise remains an important question.
-We study this question from a network perspective and investigate the role of discussion network cohesion in affecting its return predictability.
-Building on theoretical arguments of information correlation, information free-riding, and hidden profile effect, we hypothesize that less cohesive social media discussion networks are more accurate in predicting future price movements.
-We empirically test our hypothesis using data from the Bitcoin market.
-Due to its highly speculative nature, social media discussions are likely to play a more significant role, and it is thus an ideal setting for our analyses.
-We find results consistent with our hypothesis, and they are robust after controlling for traditional media coverage and topic coverage in social media discussions.
+Prior studies have shown that social media discussions can be helpful in predicting price movements in financial markets.
+With the increasingly large amount of social media data, how to effectively distinguish value-relevant information from noise remains an important question.
+We study this question by investigating the role of discussion network cohesion in the relationship between social media sentiment and price changes.
+As network cohesion is associated with information correlation within the discussion network, we hypothesize that less cohesive social media discussion networks are better at predicting the next-day returns.
+We empirically test our hypothesis in the Bitcoin market using message board data collected from Bitcointalk.org.
+We find results consistent with our hypothesis, and our trading simulations further demonstrate how to exploit network cohesion to distinguish signal from noise in social media data and improve trading profits.

-Keywords: financial technology, social media analytics, network cohesion, Bitcoin, topic modeling
+Keywords: social media analytics, network cohesion, financial technology, Bitcoin

 Suggested Citation: Suggested Citation